 The Cape Arago Beach Loop combines three consecutive state parks that provide stunning cliffside views of the rugged Oregon coast, crashing waves, and wildlife.
 As we chose to drive straight to Cape Arago State Park, located at the end of Cape Arago Highway, our plan was to make a couple of stops on our way back.

 The drive was absolutely fascinating!
 In Cape Arago State Park we not only enjoyed the spectacular views but also had a glimpse of a juvenile grey whale.
-In Shore Acres State Park, we appreciated the dramatic shoreline with odd rock formations, steep cliffs, and restless waves.
+We appreciated the dramatic shoreline with odd rock formations, steep cliffs, and restless waves in Shore Acres State Park.
 In the Sunset Bay State Park, from a small beach partially protected by towering sea cliffs, we watched a splendid sunset.

 Pacific Coast Highway road trip – Day 4